 A second form of trust marks includes those from companies that scan your site for security holes and PCI violations.
 These became well-known several years ago when the HackerSafe logo become prominent, and MarketingSherpa reported amazing increases in conversion rates for PetCo when displaying the logo in the site’s header.
 Today, HackerSafe has become McafeeSecure and is still a leader in this type of service.
-While the McafeeSecure logo can still be seen on many e-commerce sites, they’ve been joined by a number of competitors, including ControlScan and Shopper Safe.
+While the McafeeSecure logo can still be seen on many e-commerce sites, they’ve been joined by a number of competitors, including ControlScan.

 On checkout pages, particularly the page where customers enter their credit card details, it’s especially important to show it high on the page.
 On our redesign, we grouped the trust marks into a bar along with the customer service phone number and provided it near the top of every page in the checkout process for consistency.